Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 If you’ve done any of these things, you will have already been showing the transferable skills required to work in change, or to step into a new change role.

-Position yourself as someone who wants to learn, grow, and is committed to the path you are taking.
+Position yourself as someone who wants to learn, grow, and is committed to your path.
 Understand your own personal story or journey and why this has led you to this interview.
 This can separate you from other candidates (along with the commitment and preparation piece).

 Remember everyone who is in change management has started somewhere.
 Everyone has a ‘previous’ life and career, which is entirely transferable to the ‘new’ world.